 Tip When Using this App for Allowances and Chore Commissions: Your child can request money to be added to their card.
 This would be a great tool to use for parents who want their kids to be on top of their allowance paydays.
 You can have your child keep track of what they’re owed from chore commissions or for allowance pay, or even for extra projects around the house, and then they can be in charge of requesting that money on the payday.
 If they don’t request it?
 Wait it out and put the onus on them – this is a good lesson to teach your kids so that they stay on top of their money in life.

-What Makes this Different: Kids can text/send a photo from right within the app if they’d like to buy something (and you’re not around).
+What Makes this Different: There's a 1% cash back earned on purchases (Greenlight Max plan only), and a 2% savings reward paid for by the app with the Max subscription (1% savings reward paid to all account types).
+Kids can text/send a photo from right within the app if they’d like to buy something (and you’re not around).
 They can also make requests for specific amounts of moneys, and you can either accept or decline the request.
 There are also store-level controls parents can place, which means you can choose what can be spent at specific stores.
 That gives you a lot of control over purchases!

 Available on: iOS & Google Play